 Asylum is under attack.

 Over the past few years, we’ve seen mounting racist and xenophobic policies splinter away at asylum protections.
-Now the administration has proposed new regulations that would make it nearly impossible to obtain protection in the United States, including for survivors of gender-based violence.
-Women fleeing rape and severe domestic violence and those escaping other fatal gender-based harms will no longer be allowed to seek safety within U.S. borders.
-LGBTQIA+ individuals facing deadly attacks would encounter new challenges to asylum.
+Taken together, the administration’s chaotic patchwork of policies aims to shut down our immigration system and make it nearly impossible to obtain protection in the United States, including for survivors of gender-based violence.

 Gender is a fundamental part of our identity.
 No one should experience violence because of it.
 And if they do, they have a right to seek safety.